Metropolitan Life Insurance Company Tower: Interior

 When built, the tower section featured granite floors and metal interior furnishings, though there was very little wood trim, unlike other contemporary structures.
 The lower floors contained bronze grillwork and doorways, especially around the elevators, while on the upper floors, ornamental iron is used for the metalwork around the elevators.
 The second-floor spaces contained offices of the Metropolitan Life Insurance Company and contained white marble wainscoting, plaster cornices, marble mantels, etched-glass doors facing the executive offices, and red mahogany door, wall, and window panels.
 Each of the tower's floors are up to 5,400 ft2 in area, smaller than the floor areas of most other nearby office buildings.
 During the 1960s renovation, the tower was fitted with more modern furnishings such as air conditioning, acoustic ceiling tiles, and automatic elevators, to match the new eastern wing.
 Marble floors were one of the few holdovers of the previous decor.
 The staircase leading to the top floors of the tower also retains its original decoration, including cast-iron railings, ceramic-tile wainscoting, marble stair treads, and landings with mosaic-tile floors.

 Since 2015, the tower section has been a 273-room luxury hotel called the New York Edition Hotel, with per-night hotel room rates starting at $600.
 Most of the historic detail in the interior was removed in the individual hotel rooms, but there are some remaining vestiges, such as the original scalloped ceilings.
 On the second floor is an upscale restaurant called The Clocktower, a Michelin-starred eatery headed by British chef Jason Atherton.
 The restaurant has a dining area, a separate bar, and a room with a billiards table, and is only accessible through the building's lobby.
 There is a guestroom at the same level as the clock faces, but the clock machinery is inaccessible to the room's occupants.

 One Madison Avenue

 The east wing, also known as One Madison Avenue, prior to its expansion in the 2020s.
-The clock tower is in the background to the left, while the Metropolitan Life North Building is in the background to the right.
+The clock tower is in the background to the left, while the Metropolitan Life North Building, also designed by D. Everett Waid, is in the background to the right.

 The east wing is at One Madison Avenue, and was fourteen stories tall when completed in 1955, measuring 240 ft high.
-It extends east to Park Avenue South, covering nearly the entire block, and originally had nearly 1.2 e6ft2 of interior space.
+Built in the late Art Moderne style to designs by D. Everett Waid, it extends east to Park Avenue South, covering nearly the entire block, and originally had nearly 1.2 e6ft2 of interior space.
 In the early 2020s, the 10th through 14th stories were demolished (accounting for nearly half the building's height), and an 18-story glass-faced office tower was built over the roof of the ninth floor.
 The glass tower covers 530000 ft2, giving the expanded structure 1.4 e6ft2 of usable office space.